FOCUS on Contamination: Hydrology-Informed Noise-Aware Learning for Geospatial PFAS Mapping: Results

 We next conducted two complementary validation efforts of predicted contamination maps \textbf{of new regions} -- beyond regions surrounding ground truth sample points in the train and test sets -- using field-collected data (see Table \ref{tab:dataset_summary}).
-First, our research team collected surface water samples from multiple local sites in Michigan.
-To reiterate, these represent previously unsampled regions and provide an independent means of assessing model generalization beyond our test set.
-Notably, as shown in Fig.~\ref{fig:test2}, the model correctly predicted 8 collected points in this evaluation.
-Technical details on sample analysis are available in the supplement.
+First, our research team collected surface water samples from multiple local sites in Ann Arbor, Michigan, in mid-2025.
+These sites represent previously unsampled regions and provide an independent assessment of model generalization beyond our test set under sparse and biased sampling, as testing is typically limited due to cost and feasibility constraints.
+Notably, as shown in Fig.~\ref{fig:test2}, the model, trained on 2024 surface water data from MPART, correctly identified the 8 collected points as highly contaminated, demonstrating FOCUS’s ability to generalize under severe label scarcity.
+We are actively pursuing larger-scale validation with stakeholders and regulators.
+Technical details on sample analysis are provided in the appendix.

-Second, we evaluated our 2022 fish tissue model on the publicly available MPART fish dataset from 2022 \cite{egle_fcmp_2025}, which includes PFAS measurements in fish tissue from across Michigan, collected independently from our fish train and test sets.
+Second, we evaluated our 2019 fish tissue model in Table \ref{tab:realworld_val} on the publicly available MPART fish dataset from 2019 \cite{egle_fcmp_2025}, which includes PFAS measurements in fish tissue from across Michigan, collected independently from our fish train and test sets.
 Results are comparable to Fig. \ref{fig:your-image-label}.